USS Augusta (CA-31): Refit and Further Service

 Three days later, Augusta sailed for New York, and arrived there on 1 May.
 On 7 May, in company with Decatur, she headed for Casco Bay, where the end of the war in Europe found her, and returned to New York on 2 June.
 On the 13th, Augusta got underway to proceed back to Norfolk.
 She then conducted further training exercises in Chesapeake Bay until 7 July, when President Harry S. Truman, Secretary of State James F. Byrnes, and Fleet Admiral William D. Leahy boarded her, and she stood out for Antwerp, Belgium, to carry her distinguished passengers on the first leg of their voyage to the Potsdam Conference.
 Met by a British escort, Augusta arrived on 14 July, and received dignitaries, including General Eisenhower.
 Her guests departed the same day, and Augusta got underway to proceed to Plymouth, arriving there on 28 July.

 On 2 August, she embarked her distinguished passengers again, and received another visit from King George VI.
-Harry Truman was on the ship when he got the news that Hiroshima had been bombed by an atomic bomb.
+Harry Truman was on the ship when he got the news that Hiroshima had been bombed by an atomic weapon.
 The ship then sailed for the United States, arriving at Newport on 7 August to disembark the President.
 A week later she moored in Casco bay.
 After carrying out training at Baltimore, Maryland, she arrived at Norfolk on 11 September, and conducted exercises off the Virginia Capes until steaming to Casco Bay again on 5 October for temporary duty under the direction of Commander, Operational Training Command, Atlantic, Commander TF 69.
 She then proceeded to New York, and participated in Navy Day observances on 27 October at New York City, where President Truman reviewed the fleet.
 Open to the public from 25 to 30 October, Augusta hosted 23,362 visitors.